krushil1/HAC_Discord_BOT/README.md

-# Home Access Center Discord BOT

-#A big thanks to @Hedgy134117
+# A big thanks to https://github.com/Hedgy134117